EMPAT94/empat94.github.io/_gs/tutorial.md

 Julie was right beside me.
 She notched her arrow and looked at me.
 I nodded my head.
 She took her aim while I looked at others to ensure they were set to retreat.
 Then I looked at the napping fur ball and waiting in anticipation.

 *whiz* the arrow flew.
-Apparently, Julie used her True Shot skill, as the head flew true and struck the monstrosity right on its forehead.
+Apparently, Julie used her True Shot Skill, as the head flew true and struck the monstrosity right on its forehead.
 And tumbled down its tusk.
 The sloth didn't even twitch.

 "Damn, the thing has got some thick skin!" exclaimed Taro.
 We were losing our stiff demeanor.
 All our caution seemed wasted.